nicenustian/super-res-hydro/README.md

-Please provide the skewers for each simulation in dataset_dir folder.
+Please provide the one dimensional fields for each simulation in dataset_dir folder.
 Each file should be either .npy or .hdf5.
-The field name's should be output as dictionary, see example below
+The field name's should be output as dictionary, see example below.
+Each file is simulation ran at particular volume.
+Please make sure the code reads them in order of lowest to highest resolution.
+THe order of fields read is displayed in the start.
+If it is not read in order rename files such that file name as numbers with starting name as file string to filter files in a given folder, such as model_train_1.py, moldel_train_2.py...
+Here model_train_1.py is lowest resoluton file.
+Eeach file half the volume of the preceeding file, where number of particles and cells are kept the same.
+Default code take three simulations.

 ```python
     # Save multiple named arrays to the same file